Table of contents

 What is the Just-in-Time Method?

 The Just in Time (JIT) style of inventory management – also sometimes referred to as the Toyota Production System (TPS) – manages inventory and production that links the ordering of raw materials to production schedules.

 Kiichirō Toyoda is considered the “father” of this concept, which was first implemented in Toyota from the 1950s to 1962.
-JIT method has roots in Japanese culture – geographic location of the country is determined by about 4 000 islands constituting the archipelago, so naturally Japanese prefered management style based on creating goods directly related to the orders being placed, instead of making extra goods to meet the needs of any potential orders that may be placed.
-The JIT method ultimately helps companies cut down on waste from making too many products (or supplying too many goods).
+JIT method has roots in Japanese culture – geographic location of the country is determined by about 4 000 islands constituting the archipelago, so naturally, the Japanese prefered management style based on creating goods directly related to the orders being placed, instead of making extra goods to meet the needs of any potential orders that may be identified.
+As a result, the JIT method ultimately helps companies cut down on waste from making too many products (or supplying too many goods).
 Therefore, they don’t use raw materials that may or may not be necessary to fulfil their orders.
 In turn, it cuts down on the costs they have for inventory, freeing up cash flow.

-System JIT revolutionized approach to sales and production.
-Most companies create and hold inventory in excess, meaning they create goods in anticipation of other orders.
+System JIT revolutionized the approach to sales and production.
+Most companies create and hold inventory in excess, meaning they develop goods in anticipation of other orders.
 The Just in Time method involves creating, storing, and keeping track of only enough orders to supply the actual demand for the company’s products.

 JIT model is based on the idea that clients should get: